Dissociative identity disorder: In popular culture

 In his book The C.I.A.
 Doctors: Human Rights Violations by American Psychiatrists, psychiatrist Colin A. Ross states that based on documents obtained through freedom of information legislation, a psychiatrist linked to Project MKULTRA reported being able to deliberately induce dissociative identity disorder using a variety of highly aversive and abusive techniques, creating a Manchurian Candidate for military purposes.

 In the USA Network television production Mr. Robot, the protagonist Elliot Alderson was created using anecdotal experiences of DID of the show's creator's friends.
 Sam Esmail said he consulted with a psychologist who "concretized" the character's mental health conditions, especially his plurality.

 In M. Night Shyamalan's Unbreakable superhero film series (specifically, the films Split and Glass), Kevin Wendell Crumb is diagnosed with DID, and that some of the personalities have super-human powers.
 Experts and advocates say the films are a negative portrayal of DID, and the films promote the stigmatization of the disorder.

-In the 1993 Indian psychological horror film Manichithrathazhu, the central character Ganga exhibits symptoms depicted as Dissociative Identity Disorder (DID), where an alternate personality, Nagavalli, expresses suppressed emotions.
+In the 1993 Indian psychological horror film Manichithrathazhu, the central character Ganga exhibits symptoms depicted as DID, where an alternate personality, Nagavalli, expresses suppressed emotions.
 While lauded for popularizing mental health discussions, the film's dramatic, ritualistic "cure" is considered an oversimplification of DID's complex treatment.
 Nevertheless, it remains a culturally significant portrayal.

 In the 1997 Japanese role-playing game Final Fantasy VII, the protagonist Cloud Strife is shown to have an identity disorder involving false memories as a result of post-traumatic stress disorder (PTSD).
 Sharon Packer has identified Cloud as having DID.

 In Marvel Comics, the character of Moon Knight is shown to have DID.
 In the TV series Moon Knight based on the comic book character, protagonist Marc Spector is depicted with DID; the website for the National Alliance on Mental Illness appears in the series' end credits.